 How Sportsbooks Make Money

-The typical way that a sportsbook makes money is from a commission, mostly referred to as ‘the juice’.
-If everything was fair and even, the bets on both sides of the equation would be even.
+The typical way that a sportsbook makes money is from a commission, mainly referred to as ‘the juice.’
+If everything were fair and even, the bets on both sides of the equation would be even.
 What does that mean?
-Here’s an example:

 1. Green Bay Packers +2.5